barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Forcible vs. Non-Forcible Incidents
 --------------

 Along with the stop and frisk data, the MPD also reported on "field contact reports" from 2012 to 2016.
-The main difference between a field contact and stop and frisk, as the documentation reports, is that field contact incidents are non-forcible stops and/or questioning between MPD and a citizen.
+The main difference between a field contact and stop and frisk, as the [documentation reports](https://go.mpdconline.com/GO/GO_OPS_304_10.pdf), is that field contact incidents are non-forcible stops and/or questioning between MPD and a citizen.
 Forcible contacts make up the lion's share of all interactions, accounting for more than 28,000 incidents over the five years data was collected, compared to ~11,000 non-forcible stops.

-For the majority of the preceding and later analysis, I made the decision to group them together because a forcible/non-forcible stop still represented police intervention in the community.
-However, we'll spend a bit of time looking at the differences now.
+For the majority of the preceding and later analysis, I made the decision to only look at forcible stop and frisks.
+However, we'll spend a bit of time looking at both forcible and non-forcible stops now.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/race_contact.png)